200 Grand St.

 at Mott St.

 What some consider to be the best Italian market in New York, this tiny store manages to retain its authenticity despite the cartoon that is now Manhattan's Little Italy.
-Best for its outstanding Italian cheese selection.
-Be prepared to wait.
+Best for its outstanding Italian cheese selection but be prepared to wait.
 A long time.

 DiPalo's is a family-run Italian market that is best for its selection of Italian cheeses.
 They are unique in that here you can buy Parmigiano-Reggiano in different "vintages" -- made from milk collected in the spring when the grasses are greener or the winter when the cows are eating hay.
 The store-made mozzarella is excellent and you choose your cheese on the basis of size (some are huge).
 There's a good chance it will still be warm when you buy it, it's that fresh.